shortcakesweets/necro-wordle/README.md

   If you want to use the code or debug then;

-  Download this repository, Or you could just download the [Version4 Folder](https://github.com/shortcakesweets/necro-wordle/tree/main/Version4).
+  Download this repository, Or you could just download the [Version4 Folder](https://github.com/shortcakesweets/necro-wordle/tree/main/Version4), or [Version5 Folder](https://github.com/shortcakesweets/necro-wordle/tree/main/Version5)

   To run the game you only need these two files : *Necro-wordle.exe*, *Necro-wordle.pck*